Home » Uncategorized » Why do you need Geotextile Fabric under Permeable Paving?

 How does Geotextile Fabric achieve drainage and filtration?

 Nonwoven geotextile fabrics are designed to be highly permeable to water but a barrier to fine particles.
-Subsurface drainage systems utilise geotextile fabrics in their design as a filter layer between soil and the drainage material (eg. fine rock in a trench) to keep the fine soil particles out of the drainage system, whilst still allowing water in.
+Subsurface drainage systems utilize geotextile fabrics in their design as a filter layer between soil and the drainage material (eg. fine rock in a trench) to keep the fine soil particles out of the drainage system, whilst still allowing water in.

 When it comes to subsurface drainage, the secret ingredient is geofabric!!

-Nonwoven geotextile fabrics are also highly absorbent like a sponge, so they can assist with drainage by drawing water along them and disrupting capillary action of water in the subgrade.
+Nonwoven geotextile fabrics are also highly absorbent like a sponge, so they can assist with drainage by drawing water along them and disrupting the capillary action of water in the subgrade.
 In road construction, the capillary action of the fabric is used to draw water out of the subgrade and into drainage systems to prevent water damage.

 The drainage properties of geotextile fabric can help prevent subgrade degradation under permeable paving on steep inclines